 - And so on…

 These attitudes are beliefs or judgements that comprise our self-identity.
 Poor self-esteem is when negative attitudes about yourself outweigh positive self assessments.
+A person who feels powerless is going to have a poor self-esteem.
 A person with good or strong self-esteem is going to be optimistic and hopeful.

-The light aspect of the victim archetype is the “Guardian of Self-Esteem”.
+The light aspect of the victim archetype helps cultivate a healthy self-esteem.
 Every time you make a genuine, heartfelt assertion about your own good nature and talents, you are acting from the light aspect of the victim archetype.
 Nevertheless, this goes beyond liking who you are.

 Every time you affirm that “I am strong” and “I will make it through this,” you are tapping into the infinite power of the omnipresent victim archetype.
 This belief that you will survive against any odds is the grace of fortitude.
 The victim in the light brings unyielding courage in the face of adversity.
 This is where the victim archetype power merges with the power of your soul.